NetzwergX/netzwergx.github.io/README.md

 License:
 --------

-The contents of the following directories are intellectual property of Sebastian Teumert, you may not redistribute or reuse them in any form:
+The contents of the following directories are &ndash; as long as not stated otherwise &ndash; intellectual property of Sebastian Teumert, you may not redistribute or reuse them in any form:

 * `_posts/`
 * `_drafts/`
 * `assets/`

 All other files are subject to the following license: